RinardNick/client_mcp/tool-execution-fix-plan.md

 Create similar tests for OpenAI and Grok providers.

 **Testable output:** All integration tests should pass, demonstrating successful tool execution with each provider.

+## Implementation Progress Summary

+### Completed Phases:

+- ✅ Phase 1: Enhanced Message Storage and Tracking
+- ✅ Phase 2: Provider-Specific Message Formatters
+- ✅ Phase 3: Session Management Updates
+- ✅ Phase 4: Provider Implementation Updates
+- ✅ Phase 5: Testing and Validation

+### Next Steps:

+- Phase 6: Documentation and Release

+We have successfully implemented the core functionality for the tool execution fix.
+The next steps involve comprehensive testing and documentation to ensure the solution is robust and well-documented.

 ## Phase 6: Documentation and Release